 Using the Spherical Dome Calculator

 The MDI Spherical Dome Calculator helps calculate common design elements of a partial sphere set on an optional stem wall.
-It helps with quick design ideas as well as provide accurate measurements when finalizing structural elements.
+It helps with quick design ideas as well as provides accurate measurements when finalizing structural elements.
 Outputs include circumference, surface area, volume, and distances along and around the building’s various details.

 A level input measures a slice of the structure.
 For example, it can calculate the area of a second floor, show headroom around the dome perimeter, or calculate the volume and surface area of a portion of the dome.